South Irving Street from 6th Street South to 7th Street South, in the Arlington Heights neighborhood

 - Spring 2017 - Public nomination

-Preliminary project work estimates this project will cost approximately $572,000 to implement.
-The NCS program is funded through the County’s Capital Improvement Plan and received funds in 2017 and 2019, which will be used to fund this project.
+Preliminary estimates show the project will cost approximately $572,000 to implement.
+The NCS program is funded through the County’s Capital Improvement Plan.